bdfd/bdfd/README.md

 - 🌱 I’m I just practice my skill and experience using Python & ML lab!
 - 👯 I’m looking to collaborate with other person/group focus on DS field
 - 🥅 2021 Goals: Contribute more to Open Source projects on Github as well as Kaggle DS project
+- 📄 Know about my experiences visit @ [🌐 Personal Portfolio][website]
+- 📝 I regularly write articles on Kaggle and Youtube
+- 💬 Ask me about Python, Node.js, and Vue.js
+- 📫 How to reach me at bdfd2005@gmail.com
 - ⚡ Fun fact: I love to draw and play guitar and dota2

 ### 📱 Connect with me: